michaelmorar/diagrams/oop.md

 ### Python
 Python has risen from an obscure language used by students, scientists and tinkerers to include web and enterprise business applications.
 Python's crystal-clear syntax makes it easy to learn, yet its sophisticated native capabilities and huge range of libraries make it a useful for even advanced enginers.
 Python is widely used in various fields, including data science, machine learning, web development, and automation.

+Python supports object-orientated programming's key pillars but is not exclusively object-orientated.
+It also supports functional and procedural programming paradigms.

 ### Java
 Named for a strong, sweet coffee from the eponymous Indonesian island, Java is one of the few programming languages known by name to even those outside software engineering.
 Java is widely used in enterpise applications and Android apps.
 Java code can run on any Java Virtual Machine (JVM) making it portable across a multitude of platforms.

 ### C++
 The mother of object-oriented programming languages, C++ is the successor to the ubiquitous C language and the forerunner of Java and Microsoft's C#.

+C++ excels as an Object-Oriented Programming (OOP) language due to several key features:
+ * Classes and Objects: C++ allows the creation of classes, blueprints for objects, encapsulating data (attributes) and methods (functions) that operate on that data.
+This promotes modularity and reusability.
+ * Inheritance: Classes can inherit properties and behaviors from other classes, fostering code reuse and a hierarchical structure.
+This reduces redundancy and improves code maintainability.
+ * Polymorphism: Objects of different classes can be treated as objects of a common base class, enabling flexibility and dynamic behavior.
+This allows for more adaptable and extensible code.
+ * Encapsulation: Data members of a class can be made private, restricting direct access and protecting data integrity.
+This enhances data security and reduces the risk of unintended modifications.
+ * Data Abstraction: C++ allows for the creation of abstract classes, which define a common interface without providing complete implementations.
+This promotes a high-level view of objects and their interactions.
+These features, combined with C++'s performance and efficiency, make it a powerful and versatile language for building complex, object-oriented systems.

 ### Smalltalk